 At the hotel

-The 780-hectare estate has meadows, vineyards, centuries-old olive groves, an orchard and walled gardens.
-Inside, there’s free WiFi throughout, a Susanne Kaufmann spa, a fitness studio and laundry.
+The 780-hectare estate has meadows, vineyards and a winery, centuries-old olive groves, stables, an orchard and walled gardens.
+Inside, there’s free WiFi throughout, a Susanne Kaufmann spa, a fitness studio, farm shop, concierge and laundry.
 In rooms: free WiFi, TV, air-conditioning, a minibar, Nespresso coffee machine, tea-making facilities, free bottled water, a digital safe and Susanne Kaufmann bath products.

 Our favourite rooms

 We like the rooms that were once used to house the estate's farm machinery, tools and brick kiln, as they are slightly bigger than the rest (shhh).
 If it’s one of the cottages you’re after, we’d pick number 28 or 29 – in our opinion, they’ve got the best views.

 The 20-metre outdoor pool sits in a patch of fragrant meadow.
 A four-metre-tall granite rock is built into one corner – a tip of the hat to this ancient landscape.
 Instead of tiles, the pool has a dark, raw-cement finish, which helps it to blend in more naturally with the surrounding landscape.
 It’s flanked on one side by sun loungers with smart blue parasols.
 The main pool is for kids aged over nine, but close by is a 15-metre pool for families with a shallow area, where children can splash about and adults can watch from sunloungers around the side.